Project Discovery Phase in Software Development: What is It and Why is It Important?

 Let’s look at the process of the discovery phase of IT project and its deliverables in more detail.

-What is a Discovery Phase?
+What is a Discovery Phase or Scoping Phase?

 So, what is a discovery phase in a project?
 It’s an information-gathering procedure, which brings you an in-depth comprehension of the industry, the client’s business, and the target audience.
 It’s important to gain a profound understanding of the stakeholders’ anticipations of the product and the end-users’ expectations as to it.
-The main aim of the preliminary analysis is providing a quotation to the customer.
-For the purpose, you have to gather the maximum possible details about the client’s needs and put it in a separate document.
+The main aim of the preliminary analysis is to provide a quotation to the customer.
+For this purpose, you have to gather the maximum possible details about the client’s needs and put it in a separate document.

 All the details found out in the course of the discovery help you to scope and plan your project and benefit to the delivery of the state-of-art custom software product to your client.
 To deliver really cutting-edge products do not underestimate the discovery phase!